dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

-### 1. Using the custom schema without the concatenation with the target schema in production
+### 1. Custom schemas without target schema concatenation in production

 The most common use case is using the custom schema without concatenating it with the default schema name when in production.